 All of the above can come in supplement form, and many, such as burdock or ginseng, can be made into a tea.

-Another advantage to cooking with any of the roots and tubers mentioned above is that they often have less of an overall carb load than regular potatoes.
+Another advantage of cooking with any of the roots and tubers mentioned above is that they often have a lower overall carb load than regular potatoes.
 Sweet potatoes, for example, contain as many carbohydrates as regular potatoes.
-Because they have more fiber, however, their glycemic load is less.
+However, because they have more fiber, their glycemic load is lower.
 Turnips, on the other hand, contain more sugar than sweet potatoes, but they have significantly fewer calories.

 Don’t Forget the Roots and Tubers